databendlabs/databend/docs/doc/01-deploy/04_cluster_minio.md

 Install Databend with standalone mode, please see [Install Databend with MinIO](02_minio.md).

 ## Step 2.
-Scale new databend-query node to the cluster
+Scale new databend-query Node to the Cluster

 ### 2.1 Create databend-query-node2.toml